-This is the basic excess you must contribute towards each claim.
-The standard excess on your Policy depends on where you live.
-Standard NSW/ACT VIC QLD) SA WA NT TAS \$625 \$625 \$600 0 \$ 450 \$450 \$450 \$450 This excess is additional to the standard excess if your car was being driven by a person in the age ranges shown below at the time of the accident.
+Standard Your standard excess depends on where you live.
+Age This excess is additional to the standard excess if your car was being driven by a person aged between 16-21 and 22-24.
 The age excess on your Policy depends on where you live.
-Male AGE NSW/ACT VIC QLD SA WA NT TAS 16-21 \$550 \$750 \$550 \$650 \$650 \$650 \$450 Age 22-24 \$450 \$650 \$450 \$550 \$600 \$550 \$350 Female AGE NSW/ACT VIC QLD SA WA NT TAS 16-21 \$500 \$700 \$500 \$350 \$400 \$350 \$400 22-24 \$400 \$600 \$400 \$250 \$300 \$250 \$350 Vehicle I This excess is additional to any other excess(es) and applies due to your type of car.
+The age excess is also higher for male drivers than female drivers and the age excess is higher for drivers aged between 16-21 compared with those aged between 22-24.
+Vehicle This excess is additional to any other excess(es) and applies due to your type of car.
 A vehicle excess can range from \$200 to \$1,000.
 Business This excess is additional to any other excess(es) and applies if we insure the car for certain business uses.
 If applicable, the business excess is \$400.
-Named Driver being driven at named driver e This excess is additional to any other excess(es) and applies during the first year of your policy if your car was being driven at the time of the accident by a person identified as a named driver on your policy schedule.
+Named Driver This excess is additional to any other excess(es) and applies during the first year of your policy if your car was being driven at the time of the accident by a person identified as a named driver on your policy schedule.
 If a named driver excess applies it will be \$400 or a higher figure we determine, depending on the particular named driver's previous driving and claim history.
 Theft If you have extended your Policy to include Fire and Theft cover, this excess is additional to any other excess(es) if your car is stolen or damaged as a result of attempted theft.
 A theft excess will be \$500 or a higher figure we determine, depending on your previous theft/attempted theft car claim history.